Policy last updated

 Victoria’s approach to teaching reading F–2

-As part of this approach, all primary and specialist schools must use a teaching program based on the Big 6 of learning to read that includes a minimum of 25 minutes daily explicit teaching of phonics and phonemic awareness using a systematic synthetic approach in Prep to Year 2.
+As part of this approach, all schools teaching students in the first 3 years of school must use a teaching program based on the 'Big 6' of learning to read (see below) and including a minimum of 25 minutes daily systematic synthetic phonics.

 Explicit teaching of phonics and phonemic awareness

 In the early years of school, the development of decoding skills is best developed through a program that includes a minimum of 25 minutes of daily explicit teaching of phonics and phonemic awareness using a systematic synthetic phonics approach.
 This means teachers use a clear scope and sequence of increasingly complex grapheme-phoneme correspondences and morphology.
 Students first learn to pronounce single letters and sounds and then blend them to form words.
 It also involves teaching students to segment sounds and spell words to make the link between reading and writing.
 Decodable texts are used to practice the letter-sound combinations that students have been taught.
-This builds students’ skills so they develop automaticity and so can read words quickly and accurately.
+This builds students’ skills so they develop automaticity and can read words quickly and accurately.

 The ‘Big 6’